lichess-bot-devs/lichess-bot/wiki/Configure-lichess-bot.md

   - `opponent_min_rating`: The minimum rating of the opponent bot.
 The minimum rating in lichess is 600.
   - `opponent_max_rating`: The maximum rating of the opponent bot.
 The maximum rating in lichess is 4000.
   - `opponent_rating_difference`: The maximum difference between the bot's rating and the opponent bot's rating.
+  - `rating_preference`: Whether the bot should prefer challenging high or low rated players, or have no preference.
   - `opponent_allow_tos_violation`: Whether to challenge bots that violated Lichess Terms of Service.
 Note that even rated games against them will not affect ratings.
   - `challenge_mode`: Possible options are `casual`, `rated` and `random`.
   - `challenge_filter`: Whether and how to prevent challenging a bot after that bot declines a challenge.
 Options are `none`, `coarse`, and `fine`.